 Q: How do I open a Demo Account?

 A: To open a demo spread betting account with DF Markets, please complete the online registration form found here.

-Q: How long does my demo account last for?
+Q: How long can I use my demo account

-A: Your demo account has no expiration date, and you can reset it at any time.
-If you choose to do so, all of your positions and orders will be deleted and your account equity will be restored to the level at the time of registration.
+A: Your DF Trader SB demo account is unlimited in time.
+You can also reset it at any time you wish.
+Doing so will delete all of your placed positions and orders and will restore your account equity to the amount you first received at the time of registration.

 Q: I did not receive my login details when opening a Demo Account.
 What should I do?

 A: The username and passwords for your Spread Betting demo accounts are sent to your email address and also shown on screen after you complete the registration.

 Q: How do I add funds to a demo account?

 A: To top-up your demo account, please contact our Client Services Team.